Jesse Lipson: ShareFile

 Lipson built and launched ShareFile in November 2005 in Raleigh, North Carolina.
 The idea stemmed from requests by several of his website design clients to provide a password-protected area for file exchange.
 Lipson aimed to update traditional FTP methods with ShareFile.

 He bootstrapped ShareFile and focused immediately on procuring only business customers.
 By 2011, Lipson had grown the company to 4 million users with no outside capital.

 In 2011, ShareFile was acquired by Citrix Systems.
 Lipson became vice president and general manager of Citrix Systems' newly formed data sharing product group, including ShareFile.
 He helped inspire and oversee the expansion of a major Citrix office in downtown Raleigh’s Warehouse District, which opened in 2014.
-As of 2016, Lipson is the corporate vice president and general manager of Citrix Cloud Services.
+Until 2017, Lipson was the corporate vice president and general manager of Citrix Cloud Services.

 On February 21, 2017 Lipson announced he would be leaving his position as corporate vice president and general manager of the Cloud Services Business Unit at Citrix in March 2017.